raspberrypilearning/cd-beginner-html-css-sushi/en/step_13.md

   }
 ```

 The `padding` property adds space.
-Can you work out what each of the other properties does?
+Can you work out what each of the other properties do?
 Try experimenting with different colours and numbers of pixels.

 ![Menu bar with borders and padding added](images/egMenuBarMoreStyle.png)

-- To get rid of the underline on the links, add the following code on a new line after the closing curly brace `}` for the `nav ul li` rules.
-You could put it after any `}` but it's a good idea to keep related stuff together so it's easier to find!
+- To get rid of the underlining of the links, add the following code on a new line after the closing curly brace `}` for the `nav ul li` rules.
+You could put it after any `}`, but it's a good idea to keep related stuff together so it's easier to find!

 ```css
   nav ul li a {